postrank-labs/goliath/README.md

 Dahl's HTTP parser (same as node.js).
-The one major advantage Goliath has over other asynchronous frameworks is the fact that by leveraging Ruby Fibers introduced in Ruby 1.9+, it can untangle the complicated callback-based code into a format we're all familiar and comfortable with: linear execution.
+The one major advantage Goliath has over other asynchronous frameworks is the fact that by leveraging Ruby Fibers introduced in Ruby 1.9+, it can untangle the complicated callback-based code into a format we are all familiar and comfortable with: linear execution.
 Each Goliath request is executed in its own Ruby Fiber and all asynchronous I/O operations can transparently suspend and later resume the processing without requiring the developer to write any additional code.